constabulary/getgb.io/content/docs/project.md

 ## Your Stuff, Their Stuff

-`gb` projects differentiate between _your stuff_, the code you've written, and _their stuff_, the code that your code depends on.
-We call _their stuff_ vendored code. `gb` makes a distinction between your code and vendored code.
+`gb` projects differentiate between _your stuff_&mdash;the code you've written&mdash;and _their stuff_&mdash;the code that your code depends on.
+We call _their stuff_ "vendored code". `gb` makes a distinction between your code and vendored code.

-Inside a `gb` project, _your stuff_, the source code of your project goes in:
+Inside a `gb` project, _your stuff_&mdash;the source code of your project&mdash;goes in:

 <pre><b>$PROJECT/src/</b></pre>

-The source code that others have written, _their stuff_, goes in:
+The source code that others have written&mdash;_their stuff_&mdash;goes in:

 <pre><b>$PROJECT/vendor/src/</b></pre>